Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

     - _all
     - _identify
 - Amplitude tracks event volume as distinct events streamed out.
 The same event going to multiple event streaming destinations is only counted once for billing purposes.
+- For latency, Amplitude is targeting an end-to-end p95 latency of 60s.
+This means 95% of Events streamed must be delivered within 60s or less.
+We have internal processes, monitors, and alerts in place to monitor and maintain this target.

 ## Event streaming destinations